Asteria-Pro: Enhancing Deep-Learning Based Binary Code Similarity Detection by Incorporating Domain Knowledge: DK-based Prefiltration

 \subsection{Filtration algorithm}

-To support our new feature, we propose a feature similarity algorithm, called \textbf{UpRelation}.
-The algorithm utilizes context information in the call graph to overcome challenge \textbf{EC2}, \textbf{EC3}.
-Specifically, the algorithm utilizes parent nodes of leaf nodes in call graph to match leaf nodes to address the \textbf{EC2}.
-In the algorithm, we adopt a drill down strategy, that combines three feature $GL$, \textit{No. Callee}, and \textit{String Constants} according to their information content, considering the fairly robust performance of \textit{No. Callee} and \textit{String Constants} in preliminary evaluation.
-The \textit{No. Callee} of function $f$ is denoted by $Callee_f$ and the \textit{String Constant} set of function $f$ is denoted by $StrCons_{f}$.
+To address the additional two challenges, we propose a callee similarity-based algorithm called \textbf{UpRelation}.
+This algorithm leverages context information in the call graph to overcome challenges \textbf{EC2} and \textbf{EC3}.
+Specifically, the algorithm utilizes parent nodes of leaf nodes in the call graph to match similar leaf nodes and address challenge \textbf{EC2}.
+In the algorithm, we adopt a drill-down strategy that combines three features: \textit{NCL}, \textit{No. Callee}, and \textit{String Constants}, based on their information content.
+The \textit{No. Callee} of function $f$ is denoted by $Callee_f$, and the set of \textit{String Constants} for function $f$ is denoted by $StrCons_f$.